kehantan/labbook/docs/computational/homology_model.rst

 To validate the homology model, I use `SAVES <https://saves.mbi.ucla.edu/>`_

 You can also consider using other software (if you have access to them) or other approaches such as *ab initio* modelling or alphafold.
-I would suggest alphafold, it is new and fancy, looks fun ＼(＾▽＾)／
+I would suggest alphafold, it is new and fancy ＼(＾▽＾)／